vicentesuarez/Swift-FlexibleHeightBar/README.md

 # Swift-FlexibleHeightBar
 Expandable implementation of a navigation bar-like view that expands and contracts similar to the Facebook and SquareCash iOS apps.
-This is a Swift translation from Brian Kellers FlexibleHeightBar.
+This is a Swift translation from Brian [Keller's BLKFlexibleHeightBar](https://github.com/bryankeller/BLKFlexibleHeightBar/tree/master/BLKFlexibleHeightBar%20Demo).

 ## Create condensing header bars like those seen in the Facebook, Square Cash, and Safari iOS apps.